pkgxdev/pkgx/README.md

 ## Contributing Packages

-There’s hundreds of thousands of open source projects and we need your help supporting them!
+There are hundreds-of-thousands of open source projects, and we need your help supporting them!
 Check out the docs for the [pantry] to learn more.

 &nbsp;